selimslab/selimslab.github.io/_NOTES/sys/system-design-concepts.md

 Queuing helps to make things async, to decouple systems, to deliver messages to multiple systems

-APIs provides an interface for systems to interact with each other.
+APIs provide an interface for systems to interact with each other.

-Redundancy help to ensure the system keeps up when some of its parts are down
+Redundancy helps to ensure the system keeps up when some of its parts are down

-Load balancers and consistent hashing helps with distributing load
+Load balancers and consistent hashing help with distributing load